We are speaking the same language, Maxwell's Equations.

 All conference participants are invited to a welcome reception at the Cloister of the Faculty of Engineering of the University of Rome "La Sapienza".
 The tickets are free and handed out on a first-come-first-served basis.
 Please make reservation in advance for the reception within May 27.

 Symposium Banquet: Wednesday

-Symposium banquet is planned for PIERS participants and their guests.
+Symposium banquet is planned for PIERS participants and their guests at Palazzo Brancaccio.
 A limited number of banquet tickets will be available.
-Please make reservation and pay by credit card in advance for the banquet by 1 June 2019.
+For all participants, the price is USD 110 per person.
+Please make reservation and pay in advance for the banquet within May 27.

 - Conference Venue